snopf/snopf_bootloader/README.md

 $ ./install_usb_rule.sh
 ```

+To initalize the bootloader and prevent a jump to the main application you have to press the button on the snopf device **when plugging in** and keep pressing the button for at least 10 seconds.
+In any other case the device will jump to the main application instead of the bootloader.

 After that you can send a new application to the device by running
 ```
 $ python3 update_firmwary.py hexfile